david-fraley/MassVaccinationSystem/sandbox/README.md

 - See ![MassVaxxUbuntuDockerDeployment.docx](readme_files/MassVaxxUbuntuDockerDeployment.docx) for using Linux Ubuntu as the Docker host.

 ## Steps:
-1. In sandbox directory, generate certificates for https connections (Windows users may need to install an OpenSSL binary):
+1. In sandbox directory, generate self-signed certificates for https connections (Windows users may need to install an OpenSSL binary):

         openssl req -newkey rsa:2048 -nodes -keyout sandbox.key -x509 -days 365 -out sandbox.crt

+   If you have a fully-qualified domain name (FQDN) and a DNS A record that directs the FQDN to your Docker host's IP address, see the **Certicate for https** section below for instructions on how to use the Let's Encrypt certificate authority (CA) to generate and use a certificate recognized by browsers.

 2. In sandbox directory, copy **env.template** to a file named **.env** (note the dot in .env filename).
 3. In sandbox directory, copy **hapi.properties.template** to a file named **hapi.properties**.